 Name: Year Group: Date:

 What happened?

+\

+,
-How did you feel at the time?

-How did others feel?
+How did you feel at the time?How did others feel?

 Who was hurt?

 What should we do to make things bet ter?

 What would you do next time?
-9

-Θ
+G)

+Q 150 1

+)
-Dear Parent/ Carer,

-There has been an incident at school today involves
+Dear Parent/ Carer, There has been an incident at school today involved. ring your child.
+We are committed to guiding children to take

-responsibility for their behaviour and so he/she h child before signing and returning the sheet to so leet.
-Please read and discuss with you
+responsibility for their behaviour and so he/she h as completed this Think Sheet.
+Please read and discuss with yo our

-Thank you for your support,
+child before signing and returning the sheet to so Thank you for your support, chool.

-K Peacock

-Acting Headteacher
+K Peacock Acting Headteacher

 To support the school I will

-Parent/ Carer signature: Date return ed to school:
+Parent/ Carer signature: Date returned to school: